ccho0208/2024-Summer-Project/readme.md

 ## Introduction

-This repository is dedicated to documenting my journey through a summer project and learning series on artificial intelligence.
+This repository is dedicated to documenting my journey through a summer project and learning series on deep neural networks.
 It includes notes, code examples, and projects that I have worked on during the summer.
 The goal is to provide a comprehensive overview of the topics I have learned throughout the summer of 2024.

 ## Topics Covered